December 20, 2017

 Khoresh Gheymeh ba Kadoo Sabz

-It's worth mentioning that the word کدو kadoo refers to both summer and winter squash such as pumpkin, butternut squash, zucchini, or gray squash. سبز Sabz means green in Persian/Farsi.
+It's worth noting that the word کدو (kadoo) in Persian refers to both summer and winter squash, including pumpkin, butternut squash, zucchini, or gray squash. سبز (Sabz) means "green" in Persian/Farsi.

 کدو حلوایی/ کدو تنبل Kadoo Tanbal/Kadoo Halvaie (Pumpkin & Butternut Squash), Kadoo Sabz (Gray Squash & Zucchini)